itmitica/slimUG/README.md

 # slimUG
 slightly modified Ubuntu Gnome

-sli(gtly) m(odified) U(buntu) G(nome) is a personal project based on sli(glty) m(odified) Advaita theme and a modified White shell theme with the addition of original icons (which are developed based on most used apps), using dash-to-dock extension to create a clean and beautiful interface.
+sli(ghtly) m(odified) U(buntu) G(nome) is a personal project based on sli(ghtly) m(odified) Advaita theme and a modified White shell theme with the addition of original icons (which are developed based on most used apps), using dash-to-dock extension to create a clean and beautiful interface.

 Adwaita theme has been augmented with original circle-based window control icons and SpaceFM circle-based panel icons and a collection of beautiful pexel.com walpapers and carefully crafted light colored icons for most used apps, with added color accents where similar icons could create confusion: Chromium vs. Google Chrome.